khibino/haskell-relational-record/index.md

 - Abstracted - relations are expressed in high level expressions and they are translated into SQL statements.
 Drivers are provided for DB2, ProsgreSQL, SQLite, MySQL, MicroSoft SQL Server and OracleSQL.
 - Type safe - if HRR code in Haskell is compiled, it is ensured that valid SQL statements are generated.
 Even placeholders are typed.
 - Composable - relations can be composed to build a bigger relation.
-- Code generation - SQL schema is obtained from a target DB and Haskell recode types are automatically generated at compile time.
+- Automatic - SQL schema is obtained from a target DB and Haskell recode types are automatically generated at compile time.

 ### Documentations